 Fast forward several years, that dream was achieved, and that brings me to my alternative thinking about the saving + lump sum generation favored by many FIRE bloggers.

-My idea is that it is better to build a machine or system that can generate a nice sum every month which allows you to live a comfortable life plus have some money left over to invest.
+My idea is that it is better to build a machine or system that can generate a nice sum every month and that allows you to live a comfortable life plus have some money left over to invest.
 If you manage to build that and be diligent for a decade, you should be in a very nice position where you will be able to work whenever you want and focus on your passions.
 You will have a good amount of extra money that you can invest and obtain good returns on, but it is key that your most important major income stream is a real business.

 In this way, you can invest with limited pressure.
 This has the potential to help you invest in a much better way than you would otherwise do.
 In my experience, investing is all about learning as much as you can about a certain topic, and then managing your emotions as you go through the market’s rollercoaster ride.
 If the fear of loss or the pressure to make money is present, it can make you buy or sell at the wrong times.
 On the other hand, if your living expenses are covered by your regular business, you don’t have this pressure and can keep a zen-like investment focus.